 Root beer and birch beer both make excellent ice cream floats and even have a similar flavor.
-But there are distinct differences in their ingredients that account for the two names and the fierce loyalty of fans.
+But there are distinct differences in their ingredients that account for birch beer vs root beer and the fierce loyalty of fans of each.
 Historically, the plants used to flavor both beverages were used for medicinal teas and external salves to treat a variety of complaints.
 When Pharmacist Charles Hires debuted his cold-serve brew at the 1876 Philadelphia Centennial, the recipe called for a mix of roots, barks and herbs, including both sassafras and birch extracts.

 Sassafras and Sarsaparilla

 Sarsaparilla is a root used as a flavoring and as a medicinal herb in the treatment of psoriasis and for blood cleansing.
 It has a slightly spicy flavor and is coupled with sassafras to make a soda that can go by either name: sassafras or sarsaparilla.